Share

-Through support from Australia, electrician Marywen Falea Siau is providing electricity to communities in Solomon Islands through sustainable projects.
+Through support from Australia, electrician Marywen Falea Siau is providing electricity to communities in the Solomon Islands through sustainable projects.

 She is delighted that her hard work and dedication have paid off, and she is now even more motivated to excel in her field.